gguuss/DietyOS/README.md

 # DietyOS
-This is a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.
+This is the foundation for a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.

 This program / thought process consists of insights on people who are on the spectrum that once you internally understand will help you foster relationships and improve and understand your behavior and mood.